 Leave to dry…

 Once your cards have dried, use a marker to write the names of all your dinner guests on their cards.
 Voilà!
-Handmade and recycled place cards for everyone at your Thanksgiving table!
-(And some Christmas gift tags!)
+Handmade and recycled place cards for everyone at your Christmas table!
+(And some gift tags too!)